 Beam of Light: The Story of the First White House Menorah (Rocky Pond Books, Oct.
 2024), will be journalist Elisa Boxer’s 11th children’s title.
-In this picture book, Boxer shares a story of Jewish resilience with young readers through the history of this unique menorah.
-The White House menorah was crafted in 2022 using a wooden beam salvaged from a Truman-era renovation of the presidential residence.
+In this picture book, Boxer shares a story of Jewish resilience with young readers through the history of a unique White House menorah that was crafted in 2022 using a wooden beam salvaged from a Truman-era renovation of the presidential residence.

 Why did the White House menorah strike you as a topic you’d like to write a children’s book about?